Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/h/HyperQueue/USER.md

 takes one hour.

-After a successful installation, Rust and HyperQueue will be available in all partitions of the LUMI/23.09 stack.
+After a successful installation, Rust and HyperQueue will be available in all partitions of the LUMI/24.03 stack.

 Installation of HyperQueue 0.17.0 or later may work in other versions of the LUMI stack also but this has not been tested neither do we support it.

+More recently, we also offer `-bindist` versions installed from a binary distribution offered by the authors.
+Installation is very quick with these EasyConfigs, but as we do not know how these are built, we cannot guarantee 100% compatibility with LUMI.

 ## Training materials